melissa-rajaram/jcl-multisyllabic-neighborhoods-2021/README.md

-# Code for submission to Journal of Child Language

-Please note this is a work in progress.
-Code is in the process of being documented and this readme file will evolve across that process.

-README for Journal of Child Language Code

-This folder contains the code used for the paper: "Phonological neighborhood measures and multisyllabic word acquisition in children."
+# Phonological neighborhood measures and multisyllabic word acquisition in children

-This git repository is in the process of being updated (7/1/20).
-Contains the code used in the paper, but may not run.
-Please check back to later for updates.
-[-]
+Currently accepted to be published in the Journal of Child Language.

-Contents
+## Contents
+Contains the code to duplicate the data processing, statistics, and figure generation for this paper.
+Note that this code by itself cannot be used to duplicate the results, as the data is not contained here.

-Creating Variables
+### Creating Variables
-Data
-phonological_neighborhoods
-R
-Similarity
-Transcript Processing
-OVERVIEW The code contained here used used in Melissa Rajaram's 2018 dissertation.
-Note that this code is poorly documented.
-Future work will release more usable tools and code.

-CONTENTS This file contains a description of how to replicate my dissertation project.
-However, note that the data for this project is not included.

-COMPUTER REQUIREMENTS The following software was used in this project.

-SALT (Systematic Analysis of Language Transcripts) Python 3.5
-PYTHON PACKAGE REQUIREMENTS
+Python scripts are numbered in the order they should be run.

+### Figures and Statistics
+Jupyter notebooks contain the code to generate the stats and figures.

+## Requirements
+Code was developed in a Python 3.7 environment, and uses the following packages:
-numpy
+- numpy
-pandas
+- pandas
-statsmodels
+- statsmodels
-scipy
+- scipy
-PRE-REQUISITES FOR DUPLICATION SALT files containing the child and adult language from the OME data set at 3, 4, and 6 years

-DATA CREATION create_variables.py

-STATISTICS stats-descriptive.py stats-inferrential.py

-The first thing to run is create_words_PACT.py